 Many believed that the furniture had to be low-quality due to the pricing listed.

-Ingvar responded to this skepticism by showing them in person just how high-quality the furniture was.
+Ingvar responded to this skepticism by showing them just how high-quality the furniture was in person.

 After visiting the company’s showrooms, customers were sold on IKEA’s high-quality offerings, and the business began experiencing even more growth.

-The success of the first showroom and IKEA store caused the success of IKEA to skyrocket, and within the next ten years, new stores were opening in other Scandinavian countries, like Norway in 1963 and Denmark in 1969.
+The success of the first showroom and IKEA store caused the success of IKEA to skyrocket, and within the next ten years, a new store opened every few years.

 True to form, IKEA stores have innovated further than just a do-it-yourself shopping experience.

-All stores also include a restaurant or cafe that sells Swedish prepared food as well as local favorites, like poutine in Canada.
+All stores also include a restaurant or cafe that sells Swedish prepared food and local favorites, like poutine in Canada.

 In many cases, the foodservice portions of IKEA stores do quite well, accounting for 5% of the company’s sales.

-Another unique experience offered by the IKEA store is the kid’s play area called Småland, which is Swedish for “small lands”.
+Another unique experience the IKEA store offers is the kid’s play area called Småland, which is Swedish for “small lands.”